Okimas/fullstack-mern/README.md

 # MERN Project

 This project has some of the features I use in most of my full-stack (Customized systems for process automation) projects.
 Here I just used my [homepage](https://github.com/Okimas/home) project as front-end with some options to test the integration with back-end.
-Main project features:
+Main features:

-- secure login
+- secure login and requests

-- backup (local and Dropbox)
+- database backup (local and Dropbox)

 - file upload (local and Dropbox)

 - e-mail integration

+* front and back end in one project.
+In this case works well.

 ### Screens